-November 25, 2014: Presented in collaboration with the Information Access and Protection of Privacy program (IAPP) at UAlberta’s Faculty of Extension, this talk features Dr. Cindy Blackstock discussing the implications and impacts of having her privacy breached by Federal officials as she works towards ensuring equitable funding for First Nations children.
-Jill Clayton, Alberta’s Information and Privacy Commissioner, and Mary Marshall, lawyer and Health Information Law expert, will join Cindy as speakers and panel discussants.
-Watch video of event: http://livestream.com/ualberta/foe-followed-11-25-14
+November 25, 2014: Presented in collaboration with the Information Access and Protection of Privacy program (IAPP) at UAlberta’s Faculty of Extension, this talk featured Dr. Cindy Blackstock discussing the implications and impacts of having her privacy breached by Federal officials as she works towards ensuring equitable funding for First Nations children.
+Jill Clayton, Alberta’s Information and Privacy Commissioner, and Mary Marshall, lawyer and Health Information Law expert, joined Cindy as speakers and panel discussants.

 Hi-Ho Mistahey! in the schools

 Hi-Ho Mistahey!
-A public screening and discussion with director, Alanis Obomsawin
+A public screening and discussion with film's Director, Alanis Obomsawin

 February 25, 2014, University of Alberta.
 Watch Hi-Ho Mistahey! for free here.